Heftyheffy/Huntard/README.md

   Bhola assigned document 3.

 ### Sept.
 22, 2016 4:05Pm -- Prototype presentations.
-  -Start on documention 3.
+- Start on documention 3.
 - Hunter is project coordinator

 ### Sept.
 26 2016 1:45PM
 - creating documentation 3
 - Due date: this thursday

 ### Sept.
 27, 2016 10:34AM
-  -Deciding on the roles assigning to each member -Hunter is the project coordinator.
+  -Deciding on the roles assigning to each member **Hunter is the project coordinator. **
 #DEADLINE: Documentation 3: Sept.
 29, 2016
 #### Documentation 3
   1. Title page